cgbarrow/methods/README.md

 Nestled within the SDC, the Human Centred Design (HCD) team is tasked with fostering a culture of usability through human centered design to continuously improve the efficiency, effectiveness and satisfaction of products and services for Ontario citizens.

 The HCD Methods site describes how HCD puts human-centred design into our engagements.
 While this resource is designed to be maintained as an internal tool, we encourage organizations in both the public and private sector to adopt human centred design into their products and services.

+# Align to the Government of Ontario Digital Service Standard
+The HCD Methods site aligns with the Government of Ontario's new [Digital Service Standard(https://www.ontario.ca/page/digital-service-standard) which sets out 14 points to help anyone build and deliver excellent government services.

 ## Getting Started